 Alfred Hitchcock made his cinematic debut exactly 100 years ago with The Pleasure Garden, a charming film that plants thematic and aesthetic markers for the legendary career to follow.
+The film is rarely screened in the United States and almost NEVER screened with a live accompaniment.

 Presented with Live Musical Accompaniment by Scott Ethier.